VolleyIndustries/readme/mission.md

 **Our mission**
 ==
-Our mission is to help people help each other.
+####**Our mission is to help people help each other.**

-The act of giving and receiving help is core to our species.
-It’s what makes us social; in many ways, it’s what makes us human.
-We’re building delightful, powerful technology that modernizes this core human behaviour for our networked world.
+The act of giving and receiving help is what defines a community, and in many ways, it’s what makes us human.
+We’re building delightful, powerful technology that modernizes this fundamental human behaviour for our networked world.

-Now is the time to be working on this mission because today there is tremendous knowledge and valuable connections in your extended network that remain too difficult to access.
-Volley unlocks the knowledge and connections to help you solve problems that can't be solved by a search engine: problems that require introductions to people.

-Creating a platform that empowers people to help each other requires a fundamental understanding of both machine and human intelligence.
-Our team operates at their intersection, and as Volley grows, eventually the whole world will too.
+We’re doing this because the internet has not yet realized its potential as tool for solving problems that require introductions to people.

+####“Who is that crucial person that you need to meet in order to achieve your goal?”

+In order to effectively connect people, Volley needs to accurately answer this question from incomplete information.
+We must then push the boundaries of modeling our user's intentions, characteristics, and context.
+Solving this problem requires deep understanding of human psychology, semantic text analysis, and machine learning.
+Our team operates at the intersection of machine and human intelligence.